Flamekebab/skill-youtube-audio/README.md

 ## Stopping playback
 "Stop"
-(Really any of the standard stop phrases should work - the skill uses the Mycroft's play service)
+Really any of the standard stop phrases should work - the skill uses the Mycroft's play service.
+As far as I can tell this also means it takes standard commands like "pause" and "resume", so there's that too.